kagit00/schedule_x/Readme.md

 - Export Artifact: A file containing match outputs in a client-consumable format.
 - Notification Event: A message (Kafka-like) that tells downstream systems “your file is ready” and where to fetch it.

-Stage 1 — Nodes Import (getting data in)
+Stage 1 — Nodes Import
 ----------------------------------------
 Goal: Bring large sets of nodes into PostgreSQL quickly and safely.